haku/Onosendai/README.md

 Logging
 -------

-Run this commands on the device either via local shell (e.g. Connect Bot) or `adb shell`.
+Run these commands on the device either via a local shell (e.g. Connect Bot) or `adb shell`.

 Capture last 1000 lines of log at INFO level to a file with:
 ```sh